eclipse-kura/kura/README.md

 You can follow the tutorial from the official [Maven](http://maven.apache.org/install.html) site.
 Remember that you need to install the 3.5.x version.

-### Build Kura™
+### Build Kura

-Change to the new directory and clone the Kura™ repo:
+Change to the new directory and clone the Kura repo:

 ```bash
 git clone -b develop https://github.com/eclipse/kura.git